-CRUSHED - If the beams or joists are too short, and only the very end rests on the sill (less than one inch, INADEQUATE for example), the concentrated loads may crush the sill.
+CRUSHED -Sills may be crushed as a result of concentrated loads.
+Steel posts built into walls will sometimes cause this.CONCENTRATED LOADSIf the beams or joists are too short, and only the very end rests on the sill (less than one inch, for example), the concentrated loads may crush the sill.INADEQUATE END BEARINGWhere the sills are not secured to the foundations, there is danger of the building shifting during high winds, when significant upwards and lateral forces can be generated.